 The following seeds were collected locally at the end of 2024.
-Seeds that require cold stratification are currently in cold-conditions.
+Seeds that require cold stratification have been.

 The Kentucky Coffee Tree (Gymnocladus dioicus) is a relatively rare and evolutionarily anachronistic tree.